spikelynch/NaNoGenMo21/README.md

 rasterised lipogram - take an image and generate text such that each part of the printed text is "coloured" according to the RGB -> letter mapping

+Try to make it work with headings and paragraph breaks

+Retrain the RNN with some preprocessing to remove weird characters and improve the formatting